neuronsimulator/nrn/ballandstick5.rst

 .. note::

-    For this part of the tutorial, you will need an MPI installation, such as `Open MPI <http://www.open-mpi.org>`_ or `MPICH <http://www.mpich.org>`_.
+    For this part of the tutorial, you will need an MPI installation, such as `Open MPI <http://www.open-mpi.org>`_ or `MPICH <http://www.mpich.org>`_ or `Microsoft MPI <https://msdn.microsoft.com/en-us/library/bb524831.aspx>`_.
 The code presented here was tested using MPICH.
-(On Ubuntu, install MPICH via: ``sudo apt-get install mpich``).
+(On Ubuntu, install MPICH via: ``sudo apt install mpich``).
 Furthermore, your copy of NEURON will need to have been compiled with support for parallel simulations; that is, the ``--with-paranrn`` flagged needed to be passed to the compiler.
+If you installed NEURON by downloading an installer from the website, it already has this support.

 Parallel communication in NEURON
 --------------------------------

-Parallel communication takes place via logical events in network connection objects known as :class:`NetCons <NetCon>`.
+Parallel communication takes place via logical events in network connection objects known as :class:`NetCon <NetCon>`.
 NetCon sources are threshold detectors.
 They monitor some variable, say the membrane potential of a cell, and when the variable reaches some threshold, it triggers an event sent to the targets.
 Targets are frequently synapses on other cells.
 When they receive the event, they activate.

 In a parallel context across several machines, communication between hosts can be computationally inefficient when the frequency of events is high and when the message being sent is large.
 NEURON uses an efficient priority queueing mechanism to deliver events to targets after the delay specified by the NetCon.
 The message passed is succinct.
 It is an integer, the unique global identifier (gid) of the source.
 The following two figures illustrate these ideas and come from  `Hines M.L. and Carnevale N.T, Translating network models to parallel hardware in NEURON, Journal of Neuroscience Methods 169 (2008) 425–455 <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2430920/>`_.
 Users should also consult the :class:`ParallelContext` reference.